Stretch Wrap Machine

 It’s all about containment force

 Containment force is what holds the load together.
 Officially, it’s the wrap force times the number of film layers.
 Wrap force is simply a measure of how tightly a film gets put on the load.
-Film layers are the number of wraps applied to a load at a specific point.
+Film layers are the number of wraps a load at a specific point.

 No matter how you arrive at a loads ideal containment force, the most important step is always measurement.
 Measuring the containment force at consistent intervals (we suggest once/shift for most operations), evaluating results, and making adjustments is the best way to find the containment force that works for you.
 The most advanced high-speed automatic stretch wrappers actually verify every load has the specified amount of containment force.